Oxen-AI/Self-Rewarding-Language-Models/README.md

 This is work done by the [Oxen.ai Community](https://oxen.ai/community), trying to reproduce the [Self-Rewarding Language Model paper](https://arxiv.org/abs/2401.10020) from MetaAI.

 Every Friday we get together for a paper club called [Arxiv Dives](https://www.oxen.ai/community/arxiv-dives) where we read interesting research papers.
-We thought the Self-Rewarding Language Models paper felt very approachable and reproducable, so we spent some time implementing it.
+We thought the Self-Rewarding Language Models paper felt very approachable and reproducible, so we spent some time implementing it.

 <img src="./images/SRLM.png" width="512px"></img>